sul-dlss/gis-robot-suite/README.md

  - `xsltproc` and `xmllint` for transforming XML files
  - rsync also used as part of the robot process and is needed

+## System Commands
+There are many ways to execute commands on the host OS in Ruby.
+For calling the aforementioned tools (GDAL commands, `xsltproc`, etc), it's suggested to first reach for `GisRobotSuite.run_system_command`, since that is consistent with the rest of the codebase, and includes some helpful logging and error handling.

 # Documentation

 GIS data has its own set of names, standards and conventions that can be difficult for newcomers.
 To better understand some of these please see the [Geo4LibCamp Glossary](https://geo4libcamp.org/glossary/) as well as the following article which describes the initial goals for supporting GIS in SDR: